 CMI is used to calculate annual median income.
 Annual median income determines if you “pass” the first part of the Means Test to qualify for a bankruptcy discharge (debt forgiveness under Chapter 7.
 It also determines whether you can propose a 36-month plan instead of a 60-month plan in Chapter 13.

-The figures for the Means Test are based on IRA and Census Bureau data.
-The figures are adjusted every few months to reflect current household income in Nevada.
+Furthermore, the figures for the Means Test are based on IRA and Census Bureau data.
+The figures are adjusted every few months to reflect the current household income in Nevada.
 You must use the most current figures for the Means Test.

-The current median income for Nevada for various household sizes are:
+The current median income for Nevada for various household sizes for cases filed on or after November 1, 2020, are:

 |# of People||Annual Income|